Suzi picSuzi Taylor, Director

 (406) 994-3733

 Jill oversees the management of several flagship programs at the Science Math Resource Center including the annual Science Olympiad State Tournament, the American Mathematics Competitions, and the Math Circle Summer Camp.
-She offers administrative support to programs like the Research Experience for Teachers, STEM Summer Institute, and more.
+She offers administrative support to programs like the Research Experience for Teachers, STEM Summer Institute, Montana Math Circle and oversees general office management and onboarding of new staff.

-Jill moved to Montana from Vermont in 1989 to earn her Civil Engineering degree from Montana State University.
-Upon graduation, seeking a hands-on experience rather than an office environment, Jill learned the trades of log building and timber framing; crafting with chainsaws and chisels for nearly a decade in the booming ski town of Big Sky.
+Jill earned her Civil Engineering degree from Montana State University.
+Upon graduation, seeking a hands-on experience rather than an office environment, she learned the trades of log building and timber framing; crafting with chainsaws and chisels for nearly a decade in the booming ski town of Big Sky.

-As a single Mom of three, Jill launched a STEM children’s program with LEGOs™ and managed a small business in Bozeman.
-Jill brings to the SMRC a Jill-of-all-trades approach with talents in marketing, management, team building, hospitality, project development, technical writing, and more.
+Prior to joining SMRC, Jill launched a STEM children’s program with LEGOs™ and managed a small business in Bozeman.
+She brings to the SMRC a Jill-of-all-trades approach with talents in marketing, management, team building, hospitality, project development, technical writing, and more.

 Jack Pearson Jack Pearson, Science Outreach and Communication